In Spanish, there are several sets of personal pronouns which you need to learn.

 Dámelo** = Give it to me (positive imperative)

-Case 3: With two verbs.
-Either before the first verb or after the second
+Mixed case, 2 Verbs combined: Either before the first or attached after the second

 Both placements for the personal pronoun “lo” are equally valid.